A lifejacket lays left behind on a beach.

 The Shipowner’s Limitation of Liability Act

-If you’re injured aboard a seafaring vessel, you deserve to receive full compensation for your injuries and other damages.
-However, it may be difficult to do so if the vessel’s owner or charterer claims protection under the Shipowners Limitation of Liability Act (46 U.S.C. § 30501 et seq.).
 This provision limits the vessel owner’s liability to the amount that the vessel is worth post-accident.
 In other words, if the vessel is found to be worth $50,000 after the accident, the shipowner cannot owe more than $50,000 in damages.

-Exceptions for Personal Injuries/Death
+Exceptions For Personal Injuries/Death

 This law does not apply to certain seafaring vessels, such as: